-As a staff engineer, a big part of Nathan’s job is to harness data and put it to use.
+As a geotechnical engineer, a big part of Nathan’s job is to harness data and put it to use.
 Geotechnical engineering means understanding underground features and processes that are often unseen, and the samples Nathan collects help us fill in the gaps in our knowledge and give us the foundation for efficient and safe designs.
 At times this process can be as much an art as a science thanks to the endless variability in soil conditions.

 “I always found structural engineering to be very ‘cut and paste’—you can build the same building in multiple places,” Nathan says.
 “But the ground is always different, and can be best served with a unique solution.”